-“Sports Leaders are people who teach people sports.
-Once we finish our training, we are able to take charge of sports games/activities at break and lunchtimes if teachers aren’t able to lead a game or we can also help our teachers and assist them and teach our peers how to play safely and fairly.
+“Sports captains teach people sports.
+We are able to take charge of sports games/activities at break and lunchtimes if teachers aren’t able to lead a game or we can also help our teachers and assist them and teach our peers how to play safely and fairly.
 We also teach games such as basketball-Bull in the ring.
 A game where players stand in the circle with one person in the middle: the players have to throw the ball around to each other without the person in the middle catching the ball.
 The number one skill I feel that is important for a sports leader is your initiative skills.”

 At IJS, our goal is to move away from a punitive culture to a restorative one, which has a greater focus on justice, and less on punishment.

 Restorative practices are used to create systems of change, which promote respect, repair relationships, and re-integrate rather than isolate pupils.
 By helping the child think through their behaviour, its consequences and what they can do to make it better, we encourage children to take responsibility for their own behaviour.